enthought/mayavi/docs/source/mayavi/data.rst

 This dataset is made of data points positioned on arbitrary grid: each point is connected to its nearest neighbors on the data array.
 The position of the data points are fully described by 1 coordinate arrays, specifying x, y and z for each point.
-This is the dataset created by the `mlab.pipeline.scalar_field` and `mlab.pipeline.vector_field` factory functions, if the `x`, `y` and `z` arrays are explicitely specified.

 .. image:: structured_grid.jpg